OneNoxTi/sms-api/docs/instruction/sms/send_sms/bulk_sms.md

 ## Advanced options

-You can also apply additional options when you send sms.
+You can also apply additional options when you create a mailing.
 Click **Advanced options** to expand them.

 ![image5](/img/instruction/sms/send_sms/bulk_sms/image5.png)